 Let’s start with a delicious summer soup you can serve chilled (or hot too!).
 Low FODMAP (and GF + Vegan) summer soup doesn’t come much better than this Carrot and Lemon Soup.
 So light, so fresh and so tasty.
 I adore this soup.
 It’s a really fab light lunch but also amazing for a dinner party opener.

-One of my favourite dinner’s in summer is Ratatouille.
+One of my favourite summer meals is Ratatouille.
 It’s so easy to make, so seasonal, so cheap and packed full of the colours of summer.
 I adore Ratatouille with brown rice.
 It’s delicious.

 How about a nice, warm salad?
 This summer’s been a bit of a washout so far so a warm salad is PERFECT.
 I adore green beans dry-fried or grilled and who doesn’t love a good potato?
 (Especially as Jersey Royals are still just about around!)
 One of my favourite warm salads is Spicy, Grilled Green Bean and Potato Salad.
 Jersey Royal potatoes are a summer flash in the pan (and work so well with this salad but you can use any small, slightly waxy potato instead)!